 Digestive bitters and bitter herbs have played an active role to help balance appetite since antiquity.
 But, what does the balance of appetite really mean?
 And, if bitter herbs also serve to stimulate appetite, why have monks and nuns relied on bitters to support their fasting regimen?
 The internet is full of lists showing the…

 The principal of food as the foundation of healing is not unique, and the idea of food as medicine is ancient.
 Hippocrates, the father of modern medicine, said “let food be thy medicine, and medicine be they food.”

 These healing plants contain bitter substances that are an important part of their overall healing composition.
 Bitter substances work to stimulate the liver’s metabolic function to restore your body’s powerful detoxifying organ.

-Our post on the benefits of bitter flavors introduced the taste category of bitter and the many reasons why bitterness is an important part of our diet.
-We have also covered some herbs and foods that contain the various bitter flavors that we can incorporate into our diet.
-Now we expand on some of these foods with…
+Our post on the benefits of bitter flavors introduced the taste category of bitter and the many reasons why bitterness is an important part of our diet and how bitters can help to control appetite.
+We have also covered some herbs and foods that contain the various bitter flavors that we can incorporate into our diet and…

 Cold water therapy can be an effective tool in the treatment of medical conditions.
 The practice of water treatment includes exposure to both cold and warm water, as well as intermittent warm water, hot water, and steam.
 Applications can vary widely, but generally include one or more components.